vg-json-data/sm-json-data/region/region-readme.md

 None of the locks must be active for Samus to be able to properly interact with a node.
 Note that unlike traversing links, `unlocking` a lock is an action that needs to be done only once.
 Interacting with a node, which requires no locks to be active, can take several forms such as:
 * Using a door node to go to another room
 * Picking up the item at an item node
-* Completing an event node's event (hence activating the flags in its `yields` property)
 * Using any `utility` that is present at a node

 #### viewableNodes